This Passover Charoset Recipe post contains affiliate links.

 During Passover, we serve many symbolic foods to recognize where we came from – as to never forget our history.

 Most people are familiar with the symbolic food of matzah, which is an unleavened cracker typically made with wheat.
-I can’t eat regular matzah anymore, so I purchase gluten-free matzah*… this way I can enjoy the mitzvah of taking matzah along with my family.
+I can’t eat regular matzah anymore, so I purchase gluten-free matzah… this way I can enjoy the mitzvah of taking matzah along with my family.
+(And I recently came up with my own gluten-free matzah recipe.)

 One of my favorite symbolic foods to eat, however, is charoset.
 It’s a sweet concoction of apples, wine, walnuts and cinnamon.